U.S. Army Command, Intelligence, Signals, Etc:

 OMEGA Radio-Tracer Team Specialist:

-I actually heard of these operations, from a friend of mine- who just opened up t one day in the bar in Dutch Harbor, after buying my local radio-fixer guy who worked for a-electric outfit up there, told me, because of his ability as a teenager-to fix radio, he was sucked up by the CIA-asked to sign a paper, he took some money, and woke up in Saigon, like before he was 18- 20, he had gone to Quantico Virginia and ended up on some hilltop like in Laos or Cambodia or something, mostly remember telling me stories about the guys he worked with there...and had another drink or two more- and we both called it night, he good man.
+I heard of these operations, from a friend of mine- who just opened up t one day in the bar in Dutch Harbor, after buying my local radio-fixer guy who worked for a-electric outfit up there, told me, because of his ability as a teenager-to fix radio, he was sucked up by the CIA-asked to sign a paper, he took some money, and woke up in Saigon, like before he was 18- 20, he had gone to Quantico Virginia and ended up on some hilltop like in Laos or Cambodia or something, mostly remember telling me stories about the guys he worked with there...and had another drink or two more- and we both called it night, he good man.

-The installation kept expanding, and more and more personnel came in to operate all the versos electronic listening and communication systems on hand.
+The installation kept expanding, and more and more personnel came in to operate all the Versos electronic listening and communication systems on hand.
 The 8th RRFS had major construction projects continually going on.
 By the end of the conflict, the 8th RRFS was by far the largest ASA operating element in the World.
 These Radio-Relay and Communication Centers had to have tight security measures in place.
 The 8th

-Now you’re asking why the helmet...If he was stationed on the base camp...Because I took pictures of the uniform before I could research it uniform...but all were issued the things, and there were some rocket attacks and the like trying to knock down the towers, etc. However- the helmet is made up as it would be in the field and maybe should have been saved for a battle uniform, and this goes with the previous helmeted, RRT uniform.
+Now you’re asking why the helmet...If he was stationed on the base camp...Because I took pictures of the uniform before I could research it uniform...but all were issued the things, and there were some rocket attacks and the like, trying to knock down the towers, etc. However, the helmet is made up as it would be in the field, and maybe should have been saved for a battle uniform, and this goes with the previous helmeted RRT uniform.

 The Hickory Site (A Fire Support Base): As the Hickory Site here these minuscule outposts played a huge role in the Vietnam War as we know it, and much I think still classified, and somewhat a mystery, it probably was not a new thing may have had them in WWII and Korea and may still do this-we need you here's your options stuff, but most went willingly, I think.

-The hilltop posts: The idea was to monitor areas of enemy movement, having 'eyes' (High-power binoculars) and snipers to look down the hill, and have feet on the ground in the area, and centers, etc., and to fight up-hill is a hard thing to do, but they knew exactly where you were much of the time and try to avoid it too. so many were brought in by helicopter for weeks at a time, this is a very scary proposition.
+The hilltop posts: The idea was to monitor areas of enemy movement, having 'eyes' (High-power binoculars) and snipers to look down the hill, and have feet on the ground in the area, and centers, etc., and to fight up-hill is a hard thing to do, but they knew exactly where you were much of the time and try to avoid it too.
+So many were brought in by helicopter for weeks at a time.
+This is a very scary proposition.

-Working with Aircraft: There was Army working with the Air Force listening in to the enemy early A-WAC radar systems, all kinds of stuff going on, or trying every way to see, hear, smell out even, side-looking radar, and since you don't hear about it I suspect much of it is still classified.
+Working with Aircraft: Army was working with the Air Force listening in to the enemy early A-WAC radar systems, all kinds of stuff going on, or trying every way to see, hear, smell out even, side-looking radar, and since you don't hear about it I suspect much of it is still classified.

 Spec.
 5, 101st Airborne Div., 265th RRC (ABN / DSU):